HeruEwasham/GenericParameterCollection.Console/README.md

 ### I want to get the contents of a file as a byte-array.
 Will this library support that?

 Currently we do not supply any special converters that opens up a file and get the contents as a byte array.
-But it should be easy to implement such a converter by creating a custom converter and add it to the ParameterCollection.
+But it should be easy to implement such a converter by creating a custom converter and add it either to the ParameterCollection or directly to the extension method.

 ### What do I need to think about when creating custom converters?